 He has been a recipient two separate times of the Notable Contributions to Auditing Literature Award as well as twice receiving the Innovations in Auditing and Assurance Education Award.
 In 2017, he was recognized as the outstanding auditing educator by the American Accounting Association’s auditing section.
 He also was the recipient in 2019/20 for the Glen McLaughlin Prize for Research in Accounting Ethics.

 Jeff is a past Senior Editor of Auditing: A Journal of Practice and Theory (AJPT).
 He has previously served as an Editor at Auditing: A Journal of Practice and Theory and an Associate Editor at Accounting Horizons and for two terms at Issues in Accounting Education.
 Jeff is currently an Editor for a second term at Contemporary Accounting Research (CAR).

 His teaching interests focus on auditing, management and cost accounting, and strategic cost management.

 He believes that our distinctive competency as educators is to create a culture where we constantly raise questions.
 As Tolstoy once wrote, "The only thing that we can know, is that we know nothing and that is the highest flight of reason."

-He is currently an Editor at Contemporary Accounting Research and a Consulting Editor of Auditing: A Journal of Practice and Theory.
-He has previously served as both Senior Editor and Editor at Auditing: A Journal of Practice and Theory and an Associate Editor at Accounting Horizons and for two terms at Issues in Accounting Education.
+He is currently an Editor at Contemporary Accounting Research.
+He has previously served as both Senior Editor, Consulting Editor, and Editor at Auditing: A Journal of Practice and Theory and an Associate Editor at Accounting Horizons and for two terms at Issues in Accounting Education.
 He also ran the 2014 Doctoral Consortium for the Auditing section of the American Accounting Association.